verseorvoid/verseorvoid.github.io/README.md

 Can I use the List template?

 - Sure.
-Credits to the shitty list are embedded onto this template so keep that in.
+Credits to the list are embedded onto this template so keep that in.

 The website isn't loading!
 What can I do?